epistemik-co/staple-api/home/README.md

 ## What is it?

-**Staple API** is a lightweight GraphQL-based API for a uniform management of **knowledge graphs**, virtualized as linked data via JSON-LD, on top of different data storage back-ends.
+**Staple API** is a lightweight GraphQL-based API for a uniform management and federation of **knowledge graphs** (virtualized as linked data) on top of different data storage back-ends.

 <br>